antsmc2/webrtc_app/README.md

 This is the token which must be offered from webrtc client before ice settings can be retrieved.
 To access ice settings, webrtc client must perform post to ICE_URL.
 Post body must be autorized ICE_ACCESS_TOKEN.

 ####iceServers
-This is list of all ice servers to be used on webrtc client PeerConnection.
+This is list of all ice servers to be used on webrtc client PeerConnection (STUN and TURN).
 It must contain list of dictionaries containing ice server credentials.
+If you plan use the webrtc across NATs, it is recommended to include at least one functioning TURN server in the ice server settings.

 ###Customizing Ice retrieval
 Default behavior when browser requests a page is for the ICE_ACCESS_TOKEN to be supplied to the page for later authentication when retrieving ice server details via POST to ICE_URL.